OpenBao Compatibility Check: Running Vault + Nomad Patterns with Minimal Changes

 NetBird: Berlin-based BSD-3 platform with its own WireGuard P2P architecture.
 EU headquarters, GDPR/ISO 27001/DORA certifications.
 Full cloud offering plus a fully equivalent self-hosted option. €8.5M Series A in January 2026.

-Tailscale: Toronto-based SaaS, more than 5 million active users, BSD-3 clients but a proprietary control plane on AWS US.
+Tailscale: Toronto-based SaaS, more than 5 million active users, BSD-3 clients but a proprietary control plane on AWS (EU/Frankfurt by default).
 The UX gold standard in the segment, with MagicDNS, Tailscale SSH, Funnel, and Serve.
 SOC 2 Type II.

 Headscale: BSD-3 community reimplementation of the Tailscale control plane.
 Compatible with the official Tailscale clients, fully self-hostable, single-tailnet design.
 Our own stack for the Infralovers Cloud.